Labor and Employment

 The following graph shows employment for each Class I freight railroad.
 BNSF and UP have consistently had the most employees, followed by NS and CSXT, then CN/GTC, and finally CP/SOO and KCS—which merged to form CPKC in April of 2023.
 Each railroad has followed a similar downward trend to overall Class I freight employment over time, with varying degrees of recovery after the pandemic.

 49 CFR employment data is available on the Surface Transportation Board website.
-This analysis runs from January of 2017 to the most recent data available, which is for March of 2023.
+This analysis runs from January of 2017 to the most recent data available, which is for October 2023.